 An excellent place for your garden is near the kitchen.

 Test Your Soil: Before you break ground, test your soil to make sure it contains the nutrients that plants need.
 The test analyzes the levels of the nutrient contents or deficiencies of your soil.
 An evaluation of your soil costs anywhere from FREE (depending on which state you live) to $25.
 You can contact the local Cooperative Extension office in your state and inquire about a soil test.

 Size: If this is your first attempt at gardening then go small, maybe the size of a kitchen table.
 For the gardening veterans, plant enough to feed you until frost.

-Use my GARDEN PRINTABLE to help you plan this growing season.
+Use my GARDEN PLANNER to help you plan this growing season.

 2. Go With Simple